 Information Commissioner’s Office: Freedom of Information (FOI) and data protection

 Guidance and advice from the Information Commissioner’s Office on FOI and data protection during the pandemic, and details of their telephone support line.
-ICO have also released a statement relating to contact tracing as well as guidance called Protecting customer and visitor details.
+ICO have also released a statement relating to contact tracing as well as guidance called Data Protection and Customer Logs.